-As representatives of Fox Chapel Area School District, student athletes should remember that they are held to a high standard of behavior.
+As representatives of the Fox Chapel Area School District, student athletes should remember that they are held to a high standard of behavior.
 You are expected to portray yourself, your team, and the Fox Chapel Area School District in a positive manner at all times.
-This specifically includes any activity conducted on social networking websites such as Facebook, Twitter, etc. While FCASD Athletics supports and encourages your freedom of expressions and other First Amendment rights, we are concerned about the safety and well being of you and of all of our student athletes.
-Any online postings must therefore be consistent with federal and state laws, and team, School/Athletic Department, and/or PIAA rules and policies, including the following guidelines:
+This specifically includes any activity conducted on social networking sites such as Facebook, Twitter, Snapchat, Instagram, and YouTube, etc. While FCASD Athletics supports and encourages your freedom of expression and other First Amendment rights, we are concerned about the safety and well being of you and of all of our student athletes.
+Therefore, any online postings must be consistent with federal and state laws, and team, school/athletic department, and/or PIAA rules and policies.
+This includes the following guidelines:

 - 1. Before participating in any online community, be aware that anything posted online is available to anyone in the world the moment it is posted, regardless of whether you limit access to your site or post under an assumed name.
-Information posted on the Internet (including pictures, videos, and comments) will likely be accessible even after you remove it. - 2.
+Information posted on the internet (including pictures, videos, and comments) will likely be accessible even after you remove it. - 2.
 Remember that what you post may affect your future.
 Many colleges, employers, and graduate school admissions officers review social networking sites as part of their overall evaluation of an applicant.
-Carefully consider how you want people to perceive you before you give them a chance to misinterpret something you have posted to the Internet. - 3.
-Do not post any information, photos, or other items online that could embarrass you, your family, your team, the athletic department, or Fox Chapel Area School District.
-This includes, but is not limited to, information, photos, quotes, and other items that may be tagged to you from another user.
+Carefully consider how you want people to perceive you before you give them a chance to misinterpret something you have posted to the internet. - 3.
+Do not post any information, photos, or other items online that could embarrass you, your family, your team, the athletic department, or the Fox Chapel Area School District.
+Posts from school property and/or during an event that can be considered inappropriate or perceived as an offensive, embarrassing, or an illegal activity may result in disciplinary action.
+This includes, but is not limited to, information, photos, quotes, and other items that may be tagged to you from another user. - 4.
 If you have a grievance or an issue with a teacher, administrator, coach, a teammate, another student, or with anyone at the school, there are avenues available to you for addressing those issues.
 You are encouraged to use those means for addressing your issues and concerns.
-Online posts that are disrespectful to teammates, other students, coaches, teachers, or administrators may result in disciplinary actions. - 4.
-Do not add a "friend" unless it is someone you actually know. - 5.
-In order to minimize the potential of being stalked, assaulted, or otherwise victimized by criminal activity, limit the amount of personal information you post, and in particular, avoid posting information regarding your current whereabouts or future plans. - 6.
-Do not post any information that would violate school district, athletic department, team rules or policies, and/or federal or state laws. - 7.
+Online posts that are disrespectful to teammates, other students, coaches, teachers, or administrators may result in disciplinary actions. - 5.
+Do not add a "friend" unless it is someone you actually know. - 6.
+In order to minimize the potential of being stalked, assaulted, or otherwise victimized by criminal activity, limit the amount of personal information you post, and in particular, avoid posting information regarding your current whereabouts or future plans. - 7.
+Do not post any information that would violate school district, athletic department, and team rules or policies and/ or federal or state laws. - 8.
 You must fully adhere to any team rules prohibiting or regulating postings on social networking sites during your team's playing season.
-Coaches have been given authority to impose such limits during the playing season and/or academic year. - 8.
-The school district's administration or head coach may impose sanctions that could range from notice to remove the posting or photo from your social networking site to dismissal from the team. - I acknowledge that I have been provided with the opportunity to read, review, and ask questions about this information.
+Coaches have been given authority to impose such limits during the playing season and/or academic year. - 9.
+The school's administration or head coach may impose sanctions that could range from notice to remove the posting or photo from your social networking site to dismissal from the team.